josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 There are a few reasons for this:

-1. Later on, when your applications start turning into interviews, you won't have as much time to apply.
-So front-loading the process with applications helps make sure you've still got possibilities in the pipeline later on, when you want to be focusing more on interview prep and less on blasting applications at the wall.
+1. Later on, when your applications start turning into interviews, you won't have as much time.
+So front-loading the process with applications helps make sure you've still got possibilities in the pipeline later, when you want to be focusing more on interview prep.

 2. You want to be getting as many interviews as possible.
 This isn't necessarily to maximize your odds short-term, but to gain valuable experience at interviewing itself.
 (More on that later.)